simonys32/LolAccountManager/README.md

 First project and first gui in python, dont judge too much

 ## Setup
-Create a new file with your api_key from riot dev if you are trying to add/change stuff.
-If done, just execute AccountManager.py and it should work
+Create a new file with your `api_key` from riot dev if you are trying to add/change stuff.
+Make sure to import it into `LeagueAccount.py` If done, just execute `AccountManager.py` and it should work

 ## Data
 All login data is saved in a folder in appdata, gets modified and resaved all at the same location.
 Nothing gets saved online or sent anywhere, just saved locally in a json file